Arafat0122/login_page1/README.md

 - Click the "Login" button to submit the form.
 - If the password doesn't meet the criteria, an error message will be displayed.

+  ## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Contributions are welcome!

+## Contact
+If you have any questions or feedback, feel free to reach out to me at soyebarafat0122@yahoo.com

 ## Project Structure

 The project directory is structured as follows: